 Use the Breadth of our Senses

 Children are still faced with grids and pre-configured templates printed out as lines and shapes on paper for them to fill in.
 Languages are rarely taught from first grade, an age where it is easiest for children to learn them.
 The arts still play a minor role in most curricula, as do social excercises.
-The amazing breadth of our senses too often goes to waste.
+In schools, the amazing breadth of our senses too often goes to waste.

 Learn About Systems

 Creativity, languages, social skills, the ability to learn are all skills needed in today’s digital world, but not exclusively so.
-The need was always there, it has just become more acute as our world has rapidly grown more complex.
+The need was always there, it has just become more acute as our world has rapidly grown more connected and more complex.